Community case of Covid-19 discovered in Whanganui - NZ Herald

 According to Whanganui DHB acting chief executive Graham Dyer, the case was discovered in the city on Saturday.

-It's believed the person travelled to Whanganui from the Waikato but remains in the city in self-isolation.
+It's believed the person travelled to Whanganui from Waikato but remains in the city in self-isolation.

 Whanganui Mayor Hamish McDouall said the discovery of a case in the region was an inevitability.